rachaelgunter/irs_api/README.md

 > ## IRS
 >
->This IRS website certainly leaves much to be desired.
+>The IRS keeps a publically available list of forms on their [Prior Year Products](https://apps.irs.gov/app/picklist/list/priorFormPublication.html) page and while nice it certainly leaves much to be desired.

 >Writing a program to be able to easily parse through
 >the information available was a fun and helpful use of
 >my time.
 I thoroughly enjoyed this project.